Quick answer

 Which neighborhood is best for a cicchetti crawl?

-Are cicchetti bars cash only?
+Are cicchetti bars in Venice cash only?

-Most traditional bàcari are cash-only or strongly prefer cash for small orders.
-Newer spots like Vino Vero and Basegò accept cards, but old-school bàcari near Rialto (Bar All'Arco, Cantina Do Mori, Al Mercà) are largely cash.
-Bring €20–40 in small bills.
+Most traditional bàcari are cash-only or strongly prefer cash, especially for small orders under €10.
+Newer spots like Vino Vero and Basegò typically accept cards, but the old-school bàcari near Rialto (Bar All'Arco, Cantina Do Mori, Al Mercà) are largely cash operations.
+Bring €20–40 in small bills for a comfortable cicchetti crawl.
+ATMs are plentiful around Rialto and San Marco.

 What is an ombra and what wine should I order?

-An ombra (literally "shadow") is a small glass of wine — the traditional companion to cicchetti.
-Order an ombra di vino bianco (white) or rosso (red) — house wine is €1–3.
+An ombra (literally 'shadow') is a small glass of wine — the traditional companion to cicchetti.
+The name supposedly comes from the shadow of the Campanile in St. Mark's Square, where wine sellers would move their stalls to stay in the shade.
+Order an ombra di vino bianco (white) or rosso (red) — the house wine is always cheap (€1–3) and perfectly drinkable.
 For something local, ask for Prosecco (from nearby Veneto), Soave, or Valpolicella.
 A spritz (Aperol, Select, or Campari) is the other classic pairing.